code-pushup/cli/CONTRIBUTING.md

 ### Testing

-To skip long-running tests on your local environment set the following environment variable `SKIP_LONG_TESTS=true`.
+Long-running tests are skipped by default on your local environment.
+Set the following environment variable `SKIP_LONG_TESTS=true` to run them locally.

 ## Git